 Zihuatanejo – known as being more of a retiree destination on the Pacific coast, this beachside city is gaining popularity among digital nomads.
 With numerous beaches at your doorstep, many accommodation options, and lots of fun things to see and do, consider this lesser-known city.
 See our post: 15 Best Things to Do in Zihuatanejo

 Querétaro – located in the state with the same name, this city is often overlooked by remote workers.
-With a UNESCO-listed city center, small-town feel (but with access to big city amenities), and a more local vibe, Querétaro is an excellent option.
+With a UNESCO-listed city center, a small-town feel (but with access to big city amenities), and a more local vibe, Querétaro is an excellent option.
 Plus, there are many hiking opportunities, and day trips on offer.
 See our post: 15 Best Things To Do in Queretaro

 Puebla – everything that’s great about Mexico can be found here…except for beaches.
-In Puebla, you’ll find colonial architecture, friendly people, fantastic food, low cost of living, and a local feel.
+In Puebla, you’ll find colonial architecture, friendly people, fantastic food, a low cost of living, and a local feel.
 Plus, Puebla is about a 2-hour drive to Mexico City’s international airport, which means you can easily connect to Europe, South America, and other destinations in North America.
 See our post: 15 Best Things To Do in Puebla

 While this was a pretty complete list of the best cities in Mexico for digital nomads, there are a few more that could be considered.
 These include San Cristobal de las Casas, Morelia, Sayulita and Puerto Escondido.